unahouExosite/docs/rpc/README.md

-For example, to [read](#read) from a Portals datasource, you could authenticate with the CIK of the device that owns the datasource or with the CIK of the portal that owns that device, all the way up to the root node of the OneP tree.
+For example, to [read](#read) from a Portals datasource, you could authenticate with the CIK of the device that owns the datasource or with the CIK of the portal that owns that device, all the way up to the root node of the One Platform tree.

 Authentication information is placed in the JSON body of a request, in `"auth"`.
 The value of the `"auth"` key can take any of these forms: